-ACCESS and school district programs have implemented online programs that provide "a-g" approved courses, credit recovery options, and electives, including career technical education.
+ACCESS and school district programs have implemented online programs that provide "a-g" approved courses as well as credit recovery options and electives, including career technical education.
 These programs have expanded the options available to expelled and returning students seeking to satisfy the "a-g" requirements or other college-preparatory courses.
-ACCESS continues to provide professional development for teachers to utilize their online programs effectively.
+ACCESS continues to provide professional development to teachers to effectively utilize their on-line program.
 In addition, Pacific Coast High School (Administrative Area 5) offers a full range of college-preparatory courses satisfying the "a-g" requirements.
-EGENUITY, the online course option with "a-g" approved courses utilized by ACCESS, satisfies the subject requirements for admission into the University of California and California State University Systems.
+GradPoint, the online course option with "a-g" approved courses utilized by ACCESS, satisfies the subject requirements for admission into the University of California and California State University Systems.